In this sample, we will build the OpenCV library for Windows and add it to a UWP C++ app, which will run facial and body recognition on a photo.

 Make sure you have the C++ components for Visual Studio.
-To check, open the Start Menu, type in Add or remove programs.
-Hit enter and navigate to Visual Studio.
-Click Modify and check to make sure you have the below components selected.
+To check, open the Start Menu, type in Visual Studio Installer and hit enter.
+Once the Visual Studio Installer opens, click Modify under your installed version of Visual Studio.
+Check to make sure you have the below components selected.
 If not, select them and update your installation.

 Create a new project with (File | New Project…).